kishanpython/Hostel-Management/README.md

 # Hostel-Management

-This is a Hostel Management projest.
+This is a Hostel Management project.

 # Tech :
 Python | Django | JavaScript